Skip to main content

 1

-Schedule morning appointments when blood sugar levels tend to be most stable and you're well-rested.
+Schedule a morning appointment when your blood sugar tends to be most stable and you are well rested.

 2

-Eat your normal meals and take your diabetes medications as prescribed before your appointment — do not fast unless specifically instructed.
+Eat your normal meals and take your diabetes medications as prescribed before you come in.
+Do not fast unless we specifically tell you to.

 3

-Check your blood sugar before leaving for your appointment.
-If levels are significantly elevated (over 200 mg/dL), contact us — we may need to reschedule elective procedures.
+Check your blood sugar before leaving home.
+If it is significantly high (above 200 mg/dL), give us a call.
+We may need to reschedule non-urgent procedures.

 4

-Bring glucose tablets or a fast-acting sugar source in case of hypoglycemia during a long appointment.
+Bring glucose tablets or a fast-acting sugar with you in case your blood sugar drops during a longer appointment.

 5

-Inform us of your current A1C and how well-controlled your diabetes is.
-This helps us anticipate healing and plan post-operative care appropriately.
+Let us know your current A1C and how well your diabetes is controlled.
+This helps us plan your post-procedure care and set realistic healing expectations.

 6